bradypp/xy-digital/README.md

   XY Digital
 </h1>
 <p align="center">
-  A slick, modern website that any digital agency would be proud of.
+  A modern website built using Next.js that would be perfect for any digital agency to showcase their work and experience.
 </p>
 <p align="center">
   Found at <a href="https://xy-digital.vercel.app" target="_blank">xy-digital.vercel.app</a>, built with <a href="https://nextjs.org/" target="_blank">Next.js</a>, <a href="https://graphql.org/" target="_blank">GraphQL</a>, <a href="https://prismic.io/" target="_blank">Prismic.io</a>, <a href="https://tailwindcss.com/" target="_blank">Tailwind CSS</a>, <a href="https://www.framer.com/motion/" target="_blank">Framer Motion</a> and hosted with <a href="https://vercel.com/" target="_blank">Vercel</a>.